ankitjain28may/personal-blog/_posts/2020-12-17-communitybridge-mentee-with-keptn.md

 ![](/assets/uploads/screenshot-2020-12-21-at-12.15.48-am.png)

-We had an introductory meeting where we decided multiple things since this program was new for both of us like weekly meeting with mentors, a separate slack channel for mentees to discuss, issues to track the progress and others.
-Mentors also asked me to write the doc on the "Project Timeline & Implementation Plan" which helped me to align my tasks in an efficient way and to manage my time accordingly.
+We had an introductory meeting with all the mentors where we decided on the structure of the program and collaboration between mentors and mentees since this program was new for both of us like weekly meeting with mentors, a separate slack channel for mentees to discuss, issues to track the progress and others.
+The mentors also asked me to write the doc on the "Project Timeline & Implementation Plan" which helped me to align my tasks in an efficient way and to manage my time accordingly.

 After months of work, multiple pull requests, weekly meetings, discussions and mentor's reviews & feedback, I completed my project successfully a week before the final deadline.
 I gave the complete demo of my project to my mentors and also presented my work in the Keptn Community Meeting.

 ![https://twitter.com/keptnProject/status/1334086557352022017](/assets/uploads/screenshot-2020-12-21-at-12.47.19-am.png "https://twitter.com/keptnProject/status/1334086557352022017")

 I would like to thank my mentors [Jürgen Etzlstorfer](https://github.com/jetzlstorfer), [Johannes Bräuer](https://github.com/johannes-b), [Florian Bacher](https://github.com/bacherfl) and [Christian Kreuzberger](https://github.com/christian-kreuzberger-dtx).
 I really appreciate you all.
-It's really a great learning experience for me ❤️
+It's really a great learning experience for me ❤️.
+I would definitely recommend participating in a mentorship program and recommend Keptn to new mentees.

+Feel free to comment and ask me anything.
+You can follow me on [Twitter:@ankitjain28may](https://twitter.com/ankitjain28may) and [Medium](https://medium.com/@ankitjain28may).
+Thanks for reading!